Skip to content

 Taking measures to prevent, disrupt and deter doorstep criminals and rogue traders.

-Officers dealt with 423 doorstep crime and rogue trader complaints, over 50% of which were roofing/roofing insulation related.
-Work includes enforcement work, live call outs and victim support.
+Officers dealt with 334 doorstep crime and rogue trader complaints, over 50% of which were roofing/roofing insulation related.
+Work around these incidents included enforcement work, live call outs and victim support.

 Key stats: